libraries-fi/kirkanta-api/doc/documentation.md

 but from one record to another the set of fields might vary.

 By default queries return data for all available languages.
-To fetch only one language at a time, it is possible to use parameter `langcode`.
+To fetch only one language at a time, it is possible to use parameter `lang`.

 ### Inclusion of related data
 Queries allow fetching some relations within the same query.
 When parameter `refs` is applied, the